 |Social Offerings||Provide opportunities for neighbours to gather and have fun.|

 |Relationships||Create opportunities for neighbours to connect, especially neighbours that are new or haven't interacted in the past.|

 Any group of three or more residents with an idea for a project or event that will enhance their neighbourhood is eligible.
-Experience in organizing a project or event is not necessary; the Neighbourhood Development Coordinators are available to support you along the way.
+Experience in organizing a project or event is not necessary; the Community Development Coordinators are available to support you along the way.
 In order to be eligible for a Neighbourhood Grant, an applicant must: